x06lan/mdbook/src/computer-science/database-systems/database-systems.md

   * Double Hashing

-### Dynamic Hashing or extendible hashing
+#### Dynamic Hashing or extendible hashing
-problem of static probing: when system need scale bucket it will  spend a lot time to move data and cant access data
+* problem of static probing: when system need scale bucket it will  spend a lot time to move data and cant access data
+* Hashing techniques are adapted to allow the dynamic growth and shrinking of the number of file records
+## RAID
+* Improve reliability: by storing redundant information on disks using parity or some other error correction code
+* transfer rate: high overall transfer rate and also accomplish load balancing
+* performance: improve disk performance
+* data striping
+  * Bit-level data striping
+    * Splitting a byte of data and writing bit j to the jth disk
+    * Can be generalized to a number of disks that is either a multiple or a factor of eight
+  * Block-level data striping
+    * separate disks to reduce queuing time of I/O reques
+    * arge requests (accessing multiple blocks) can be parallelized to reduce the response time
+## NAS(Network-Attached Storage)
+* file sharing
+* low cost
+## SAN(Storage Area Networks)
+* Flexible: many-to-many connectivity among servers and storage devices using fiber channel hubs and switches
+* Better isolation capabilities allowing non-disruptive addition of new peripherals and servers
+## index

+* **primary index**: must be defined on an ordered key field.
+* **clustered index**: must be defined on an order field (not keyed) allowing for ranges of records with identical index field values.
+* **secondary index**: is defined on any non-ordered (keyed or non-key) field.